 If you’re close to a teen with moobs, here are some suggestions for you.

 1) Educate yourself

 Before you’re ready to assist a loved one, you should know the basics of gynecomastia.
 You might start with this overview from the Mayo Clinic.
 A more detailed article is available from American Family Physician.

 We have posted several articles about teen gynecomastia on our blog.
-You might want to read this one about the torture many teens with moobs suffer.
-If you visit the blog home page here, you’ll find an entire category of posts about teen gynecomastia on the sidebar.
+If you visit the blog home page here, you’ll find an entire category of posts about teen gynecomastia.